pgdogdev/docs/docs/features/authentication.md

 PgDog will expect clients connecting as `pgdog` to provide the password `hunter2` (hashed with `scram-sha-256` by default), and will use the same username and password to connect to PostgreSQL.

-#### Override server credentials
+### Override server credentials

 You can override the user and/or password PgDog uses to connect to Postgres by specifying `server_user` and `server_password` in the same configuration:

 ```toml
 server_user = "bob"
 server_password = "opensesame"
 ```

-This allows to separate client and server credentials.
+This allows you to separate client and server credentials.
 In case your clients accidentally leak theirs, you only need to rotate them in the PgDog configuration, without having to take downtime to change passwords in PostgreSQL.

 ## Passthrough authentication